Ashok Raj Sigdel

-General Ashok Raj Sigdel (अशोक राज सिग्देल; born 1 February 1967) is a Nepalese military officer who serves as the present Chief of the Army Staff (COAS) of the Nepalese Army.
-He took the oath from the President of Nepal on 9 September 2024.
+General Ashok Raj Sigdel (born 1 February 1967) is a Nepali military officer, currently serving as the Chief of the Army Staff (COAS) of the Nepali Army since 9 September 2024.
+He assumed office after taking the oath from the President of Nepal, Ram Chandra Paudel, on 9 September 2024.
 He succeeded General Prabhu Ram Sharma.
-Sigdel was conferred as the honorary General of the Indian Army by the Indian President Droupadi Murmu.
+Sigdel was also conferred the honorary rank of General of the Indian Army by the President of India, Droupadi Murmu.

-Sigdel was born on 1 February 1967, in Rupandehi.
-He was commissioned into the Nepal Army in 1987.
+Early life and education

+Ashok Raj Sigdel was born on 1 February 1967 in Bhairahawa, Rupandehi District, Nepal.
+He comes from a middle-class family.
+His father, Bishwa Raj Sigdel, originally came from Tanahun District and later relocated the family to Taulihawa in Kapilvastu District before finally settling in Bhairahawa in Rupandehi District.
+He grew up as one of five siblings in a modest household shaped by these regional relocations.

 He holds a bachelor's degree from the Army Command and Staff College in Shivapuri and from China's National Defense University.
 Additionally, he has completed the Higher and Management Course at the Army War College and the Defense Management Course in India.
 He also holds a master's degree in strategic studies from China's National Defense University and an MA from Tribhuvan University.

+Career

-General Sigdel has previously served in key senior staff appointments, including Director of the Directorate of Military Operations, Director General of the Department of Staff Duties, Policy & Plans, Inspector General, Master General of Ordnance, Acting Chief of Staff and Chief of General Staff.
-He has served in former Yugoslavia, Tajikistan, and Liberia as part of UN Peacekeeping Operations.General Sigdel, is also an alumnus of several prestigious military institutions, having completed the Army Command & Staff Course and Higher Command & Management Course from Nepal, Defence Management Course from India and National Defence College from China.
-He holds master's degree in Political Science and Strategic Studies.
+He was commissioned into the Nepal Army in 1987.
+He has previously served in key senior staff appointments, including Director of the Directorate of Military Operations, Director General of the Department of Staff Duties, Policy & Plans, Inspector General, Master General of Ordnance, Acting Chief of Staff and Chief of General Staff.
+He has served in former Yugoslavia, Tajikistan, and Liberia as part of UN Peacekeeping Operations.

-Role during GenZ protest
+Gen Z protests

 His role during the 2025 Nepalese Gen Z protests prevented further bloodshed of protestors.
 He later helped facilitate terms with transition of power from the then Prime Minister K. P. Sharma Oli to the new Interim Prime Minister Sushila Karki and he also included the leaders the protest to come to the table for dialogue.

-Personal life

-Sigdel is married to Nita Sigdel.
-The couple has one son named Ashutosh Sigdel.
+He attended the Beijing Xiangshan Forum in September 2026.